zaiisao/Documentation/en/Video/token_server_python.md

 Source code:  [../python/src/RtcTokenBuilder.py](https://github.com/AgoraIO/Tools/blob/master/DynamicKey/AgoraDynamicKey/python/src/RtcTokenBuilder.py)

-You can create your own token generator using the public methods that **RtcTokenBuilder.h** provides.
-Note that **RtcTokenBuilder.h** supports both int uid and string userAccount.
+You can create your own token generator using the public methods that **RtcTokenBuilder.py** provides.
+Note that **RtcTokenBuilder.py** supports both int uid and string userAccount.
 Ensure that you choose the right method.

 ### buildTokenWithUid